axelahlin/uggleupplagan/README.md

 ### Usage
-The preferred way to run the program is through the main ```run.py``` and appropriate options flags, as demonstrated below.
+The preferred way to run the program is through the main ```run.py``` with appropriate options flags, as demonstrated below.
 ```sh
 $ python run.py [OPTION]
 ```